 Nuclear scientist Tom, his brave, spunky 12-year-old daughter Stephanie, and kick-ass NASA mission commander Theresa join forces during a First Contact.
 Tom finds himself risking his career, custody of his daughter, and possibly his life, to save his new alien friend while attempting to prevent the annihilation of Earth.

-My Favorite Martian collides with Star Trek and Armageddon in this human/alien friendship where an introverted human nerd and an alien college professor with an irrepressible sense of humor form an unlikely alliance in an effort to save both their worlds and, ultimately, each other.
+Star Trek collides with Armageddon in this human-alien friendship where an introverted human nerd and an alien college professor with an irrepressible sense of humor form an unlikely alliance in an effort to save both their worlds and, ultimately, each other.

 I had a lot of fun envisioning Lanjo, the alien that befriends my main character, Tom Whitaker.
 A graphic artist did this rendition after I described to him what Lanjo looks like.
-If you look closely, you’ll see the extra digit on each hand and the friendship bracelet he receives as part of the story 🙂
+The expression on his face (a grimace) is the alien equivalent of a smile.
+If you look closely, you’ll see the extra digit on each hand and the friendship bracelet he receives from Tom’s daughter as part of the story 🙂

 Flowchart of events in novel (Spoilers are hidden)